 Members:

 Address of member unit:

-Note: If there is more than one member, the word "member" in this Decision refe rs to all members.
+Note: If there is more than one member,

 Background:

-The Co-operative gave the member Corporations Act and the by-laws. ar as required b by the Co-operative
+The Co-operative gave the member Corporations Act and the by-laws r as required b y the Co-operative

 Decision:

-The occupancy rights of the member membership of the member in the
+The occupancy rights of the membership of the member in the

 Reasons:

 The board of directors made its de on the date of the meeting.
 This is Occupancy By-law.

 Additional decision, if any:

 Date of board meeting:

 A member attended the board n neeting: Yes: No: Who:

-Representative of a member atte ended board meeti ing: Yes: No:
+Representative of a member atto ended board meeti ng: Yes: No:

 Name of representative:

 Kind of representative: Lawyer

 Housing charges owing at time of of board meeting:

-\$8 as of
+\$ as of

 Termination date:

-This document is a resolution of the meeting stated in this document ar ne board of director s duly passed o
+This document is a resolution of the meeting stated in this document are he board of directors s duly passed o

-Signature: Cardiff Housing g Co-operative Inc.
+Signature: Cardiff Housing Co-operative Inc.